Upper Kinder starting information

 Your child will be involved with various staff for their pastoral care as well as their education.

 For pastoral care, your first point of contact is your child's classroom teachers who you will meet at the pre-commencement interview in January.

-Overseeing the pastoral care of all students is the ELC Coordinator, who liaises closely with the classroom teachers and Student Services.
+Overseeing the pastoral care of all students is the ELC Director, who liaises closely with the classroom teachers and Student Services.
 The Deputy Principal - Primary, is also at the campus regularly throughout each week.

 For educational queries, please contact the classroom teacher directly.
 Teachers are available to answer any queries about your child throughout the year and are best contacted by email or via a phone message which will be returned when they are not teaching.

 Contact details of all relevant staff caring for your child will be provided at the start of the school year however information is also available in the Useful Contact Information section below.

 The parent / teacher meetings are held in Terms 1, 2 and 4 for ELC students.

 If you have any concerns about your child which you feel you need to advise prior to commencement then please contact Enrolments.